mtov/engsoftmoderna/en/chapter2.md

 before progressing to the next step.

 After that, we should estimate the **throughput (TP)** of the step with the longest lead time.
-In our example (which holds for most software development projects), this step is Implementation.
-If the team is capable of implementing eight tasks per month, this step's **throughput** is: 8 / 21 = 0.38 tasks/day (we've assumed a month comprises 21 workdays).
+In our example (which also holds for most software development projects), this step is Implementation.
+If the team can implement eight tasks per month, this step's **throughput** is: 8 / 21 = 0.38 tasks/day (we've assumed a month has 21 workdays).

 Finally, each step's WIP is calculated as: